c4ffein/realworld-django-ninja/README.md

 - Better debug env variable and settings in general
 - Also port Playwright
 - Explain a bit commit history, which ones are good to see a simple migration, before some of the whole lint + full modifications
+- Explain better what is realworld and how to run the full project, maybe including a frontend as a git submodule to run fully e2e tests
 - Decide what to do with static

 # License